facebookresearch/hydra/website/docs/advanced/plugins.md

 ## Launcher
 Launchers are responsible for launching a job to a specific environment.
 A Launcher is taking a batch of argument lists like the one above and launches a job for each one.
-The job uses those arguments to compose a it's configuration.
+The job uses those arguments to compose a its configuration.
-The basic launcher simply launches the job locally
+The basic launcher simply launches the job locally.

 ## SearchPathPlugin
 A config path plugin can manipulate the search path.